Meet Our Speakers!

 PhD

 Jason L. Schwartz is an Associate Professor in the Department of Health Policy and Management at the Yale School of Public Health.
 His research examines vaccines and vaccination policy, decision-making in medical regulation and public health policy, and the structure and function of scientific expert advice to government.
 The overall focus of his work is on the ways in which evidence is interpreted, evaluated, and translated into regulation and policy in medicine and public health.
-He holds a secondary appointment in the Section of the History of Medicine at the Yale School of Medicine and is affiliated with Yale's Institution for Social and Policy Studies and Program in the History of Science and Medicine.
+His publications have appeared in The New England Journal of Medicine, JAMA, BMJ, The Lancet, Health Affairs, and other leading journals in medicine, health policy, and public health.
+His research, analysis, and perspectives have been featured in the New York Times, Washington Post, CNN, NPR, BBC, and elsewhere.
+During the COVID-19 pandemic, he was a member of Connecticut Gov. Ned Lamont's COVID-19 Vaccine Advisory Group and co-chair of its Science Subcommittee, and he currently serves on an advisory committee to the Connecticut Commissioner of Public Health and the Board of Advisors for the Vaccine Integrity Project.
+He is a graduate of Princeton University (AB) and the University of Pennsylvania (MBE, PhD).

 Xiaoyan Huang